-This operation allows an iSCSI device driver to obtain important information about an iSCSI adapter, including the adapter's maximum data transfer size in bytes.
+This operation lets an iSCSI device driver obtain important information about an iSCSI adapter, including the adapter's maximum data transfer size in bytes.
 By knowing the maximum data transfer size, an iSCSI device driver can control several different devices on several different adapters.
-This operation returns a devinfo structure as defined in the sys/devinfo.h header file with the device type DD_BUS and subtype DS_ISCSI.
+This operation returns a devinfo structure as defined in the svs/devinfo.h header file with the device type DD BUS and subtype DS ISCSI.
 The following is an example of a call to obtain the information:

+'''

-rc = fp_ioctl(fp, IOCINFO, &infostruct, NULL);
+rc = fp ioctl(fp, IOCINFO, &infostruct, NULL);

+'''

 where fp is a pointer to a file structure and infostruct is a devinfo structure.
 A non-zero rc value indicates an error.
 Note that the devinfo structure is a union of several structures and that iscsi is the structure that applies to the adapter.
-For example, the maximum transfer size value is contained in the infostruct.un.iscsi.max_transfer variable.
+For example, the maximum transfer size value is contained in the infostruct.un.iscsi.max\transfer variable.